 When I was an Edward James Investment Adviser, I remember coming out of some of the best sales and investment training in the industry, and then trying to sell and service retirement plan clients.
 I can tell you from experience in this industry, if you’re not specialized, if you’re not educated, if you don’t have some specialized retirement training under your belt, you’re not qualified to sell or service a retirement plan and plan sponsors know it.

-With the help of PLANSPONSOR.com, we conducted a designation survey where we asked plan sponsors what they thought and when asked, 95 percent of plan sponsors felt it was important for professionals who work with retirement plans to obtain credentials that indicate they have specialized and current training.
-(2007 Retirement Credential Comparison Survey) And 90 percent would be more inclined to work with a professional that had a retirement designation over one that did not have any.
+A while back, with the help of PLANSPONSOR.com, we conducted a designation survey where we asked plan sponsors what they thought and when asked, 95 percent of plan sponsors felt it was important for professionals who work with retirement plans to obtain credentials that indicate they have specialized and current training.
+And 90 percent would be more inclined to work with a professional that had a retirement designation over one that did not have any.

 Your decision should be driven by: